-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that ●O 🔽 No Yes contributes to an environmental or social It will make a minimum of sustainable investments It promotes Environmental/Social (E/S) $\square$ objective, provided that the with an environmental objective: \\% characteristics and while it does not have as its investment does not significantly harm any objective a sustainable investment, it will have a environmental or social minimum proportion of 10.00% of sustainable objective and that the investments investee companies follow good governance practices. in economic activities that qualify as with an environmental objective in economic The EU Taxonomy is a environmentally sustainable under the EU activities that qualify as environmentally classification system laid sustainable under the EU Taxonomy Taxonomy down in Regulation (EU) 2020/852, establishing a list with an environmental objective in economic in economic activities that do not qualify as $\nabla$ of environmentally activities that do not qualify as environmentally sustainable economic environmentally sustainable under the EU activities.
+That Regulation sustainable under the EU Taxonomy Taxonomy does not include a list of socially sustainable economic activities. with a social objective Sustainable investments with an environmental It will make a minimum of sustainable investments It promotes E/S characteristics, but will not make any objective might be aligned with a social objective \\% sustainable investments with the Taxonomy or not.